Fabric Commands

 • SELECT, UPDATE, INSERT, and DELETE, run Select, Insert, Update and Delete transactions on the LUI or Reference table data.

-• COMMIT and ROLLBACK, commit or rollback the updates.
+• COMMIT and ROLLBACK, confirm or cancel the updates.

 Fabric also enables writing the transaction into a delta table using the SET ASYNC_TRX=true command.